-Flagship North East offers supported housing in the Chapeltown and Harehills area to single homeless young people aged 16-25 year.
+Flagship North East (Sojourner) offers supported housing in the Chapeltown and Harehills area to single homeless young people aged 16-25 year.

 About the Scheme

-Flagship North East provides supported accommodation within Supporting People’s Resettlement Tier 1 services for single young homeless people aged over 16.
+Flagship North (Sojourner) East provides supported accommodation within Supporting People’s Resettlement Tier 1 services for single young homeless people aged over 16.
 Ten bedspaces are specifically designated for the use of young people from a BME background.
 Sojourner is located in the Chapeltown and Harehills areas of Leeds.
 Support services cover a wide range of needs such as benefits, rehousing, education, training, employment, social / leisure activities, life skills, relationship breakdown, health and accessing information.
 The Scheme has a strong network of support with links with statutory services, such as Probation Service, The Youth Offending Team, Pathway planning, Housing Advice, Connections and other voluntary agencies.
 The Scheme believes in productive joint-working with local providers and other external agencies.
 It has both single flat unit and group home accommodation.

 Aims and Objectives